 Employers may also be required to supply select policy notices to new employees upon hiring, including:

-All new employees must be reported to the Virginia New Hire Reporting Center within 20 days after an employee is hired.
+All new employees must be reported to the Virginia New Hire Reporting Center within 20 days of their hire.

-Though new employees must still fill out all federal startwork documents, the state of Washington does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of Washington does not currently have an individual income tax.
+Therefore, the state does not require new employees to fill out an additional state tax withholding form.

 All new employees must be reported to the Washington State Department of Social and Health Services (Division of Child Support) within 20 days of hire.